brewmaster011/bdd_generator/README.md

 The code right now completes a propositional formula from the Feldman paper.
 Right now it is hard coded however i have a plan for the program to read the formulas and translate them automatically.

+The program can now put the formulas into trees.
+Only works with formulas which have exclusively the symbols `~` and `&`.

 ## Compiling

 In order to compile the bdd.c file you will first need to install CUDD version 3.0.0 in this directory.
 This can be done by running `make get-dependencies`